jessfraz/blog/content/post/the-truth-seekers.md

 Jeff pointed out that there is past history of journalism using "diffs".
 One example was from [an article](https://www.usatoday.com/in-depth/news/investigations/2019/04/03/abortion-gun-laws-stand-your-ground-model-bills-conservatives-liberal-corporate-influence-lobbyists/3162173002/) that uncovered bills and laws being copied and influenced by corporations.
-They compared the text of the bills to others and showed the changes and similarities and motivations behind them.
+They compared the text of the bills to others and showed the changes, similarities, and motivations behind them.

 I then realized that Jeff was the author of the [amazing article](https://hackernoon.com/more-than-a-million-pro-repeal-net-neutrality-comments-were-likely-faked-e9f0e3ed36a6) from a couple years ago on how net neutrality comments were likely faked.
 He used natural language processing to find the similarities in the comments.

-Both these articles use similarities in text to uncover falsifications or motivations.
-This is super similar to diffs!
+Both these articles use comparisons of text to uncover falsifications or motivations.
+This is super similar to diffs, which is also a comparison of text!
 I also started thinking about how in [my previous article](https://blog.jessfraz.com/post/government-medicine-capitalism/) I mentioned it would be cool if laws were versioned with git.
 By doing that, we would get the diff and history of changes to the laws.
 Changes to laws